Craig Willinger Memorial FootGolf Course

 FootGolf players can book a tee time to play, just like golfers.

 Click Here to book a tee time online.
-All online bookings must be for at least two (2) FootGolf players.
 Reservations for fewer than four (4) FootGolf players may be grouped with other FootGolf players to create a foursome.
-Individual FootGolf players must call the course’s pro shop to book a tee time.
+Once you have logged in, reserve your time at Carroll Park, like you are reserving a golf tee time.
+You will be charged the appropriate FootGolf fees at the golf course.

 FootGolf tee times can also be booked by contacting the Carroll Park Golf Course at 410-685-8344.